 Share Access to a Protected YouTube or Vimeo Video

-If you include a link to a YouTube or Vimeo video with your materials, you may want to make sure only your reviewers or committee members can see the video.
-In that case, you will need to restrict access to the video in the privacy settings of YouTube or Vimeo.
+If including a link to a YouTube or Vimeo video with materials, it may be best to ensure that only the reviewers or committee members can see the video.
+In that case, restrict access to the video in the privacy settings of YouTube or Vimeo.
 Both YouTube and Vimeo have different options for controlling access to videos hosted on their sites, but the methods outlined below will work best for linking to protected content from within the program.

 Vimeo requires a paid account to share a private link to a video.